adarshjhaa100/learn-software-dev/README.md

 ## ARCHITECTURE

+Note: The architectures mentioned here are just a suggestion.
+Implement this if you'd like, or design something and create a PR!

-Note: Try to build a basic version of bidirectional communication (Like WebRTC), or Just use webRTC,webSocket and look at the inner workings of whatever library used.
+Try to build a basic version of bidirectional communication (Like WebRTC), or Just use webRTC,webSocket and look at the inner workings of whatever library used.

-For UI, Use the most basic lib/framework available (Desktop: QT, SDL, GTX etc. , Web: PureJS, integrated with WASM if possible), Understand how it works in depth.
+For UI, Use the most basic lib/framework available (Desktop: QT, SDL, GTX etc. , Web: PureJS, integrated with WASM if possible), Understand how they works in depth.

 **High Level Frontend Arch**